 Singapore Airlines is famed for its world-leading Business Class products which fly to all major Australian cities.
 Sometimes you can get these at 30% off through the monthly Spontaneous Escapes promotion.

-The latest Business Class products include the new A380 product, which you’ll find on selected flights to Sydney, Melbourne, London, Mumbai and Hong Kong.
+The latest Business Class experiences include the Airbus A380 cabin, which you’ll find on selected flights to Sydney, London, Mumbai and Hong Kong.

 Some of the 82 Business Class seats on the upper deck of the Airbus A380.